MuhammadAgiza/SnapBot/README.md

 - **Multiple Accounts**: Supports multiple Snapchat accounts, allowing you to maintain streaks for all of them simultaneously.
 - **Snapstreak Maintenance**: Ensures your snap streaks are never broken by sending snaps on time.
 - **Custom Captions**: Send snaps with captions of your choice, with the potential for dynamic content integration.
-- **Cron Jobs**: Schedule automated tasks to run at specific times, ensuring your snaps are sent on schedule.
+- **Cron Jobs**: Schedule automated tasks to run at specific times, ensuring your snaps are sent on schedule while avoiding collisions between tasks.
+- **Screenshot Capture**: Takes and saves screenshots of the current screen state.
+- **Send to Shortcuts**: Sends snaps to a list of shortcuts.
+- **Popup Handling**: Attempts to close popups a specified number of times.
+- **Error Logging**: Logs errors and important information using Winston.

 ## Installation